8 Sunflower Farms to Visit Near Hudson County

 You might be wondering: What on Earth does this have to do with sunflowers?

 Leucothoe was buried alive, but from the dirt, she grew.
 Into a sunflower.
-She loved him, even as flora, and spent her days watching him as he traveled across the sky, moving the sun across it in his chariot.
+She loved Apollo, even as flora, and spent her days watching him as he traveled across the sky, moving the sun across it in his chariot.

 Some story, huh?
 Tell that at your next dinner party or Happy Hour.

-The Benefit of Sunflowers
+The Benefits of Sunflowers

 Aside from the ever-fascinating Greek mythology background, sunflowers also have a lot of benefits going for them.

-Typically found in trail mix or nutrition bars, sunflower seeds contain essential healthy fats and vitamins and minerals that play a role in reducing your risk of heart disease and type 2 diabetes.
+Typically found in trail mix or nutrition bars, sunflower seeds contain essential healthy fats and vitamins, and minerals that play a role in reducing your risk of heart disease and type 2 diabetes.
 Sunflower seeds are particularly significant sources of both vitamin E and selenium.
 These antioxidants work to protect your cells against free radicals (if you’re into skincare, then you know all about that and why it’s crucial to cell turnover) and even reduces the risk of many chronic diseases.

 Sunflower Farms Near Hudson County